-The process within the Department of Veterans Affairs for obtaining veterans disability benefits can be complicated, long, and overwhelming.
+The process within the Department of Veterans Affairs for obtaining VA veterans disability benefits can be complicated, long, and overwhelming.

 I represent veterans and their families with their claims at the Regional Office level and appeals before the Board of Veterans' Appeals.